-Halcrow has been commissioned by Costco Wholesales Australia to undertake a traffic and transport study for a proposed Costco Warehouse retail outlet and accompanying Regional Office.
-The purpose of the study is to assess the traffic and transport implications of the development as part of Costco Wholesale's planning submission under the Part 3A approval process with the State Government.
+Halcrow was commissioned by Costco Wholesale to traffic and transport study for the proposed Costco Warehouse retail outlet and accompanying Regional Office.
+The purpose of the study was to assess the traffic and transport implications of the development as part of Costco Wholesale's planning submission under the Part 3A approval process with the State Government.